Summer Intensive Program: Baroque

 Fees and Deadlines

-All applicants will be notified by May 1, 2023.
+Applicants who applied by April 15 will be notified by May 1, 2024.

 Students may be accepted after the application deadline if spaces are still available.